ezinneanne/ezinneanne/README.md

 - 👋 Hi, I’m @ezinneanne
-- 👀 I’m interested in web development for backend
+- 👀 I’m a software engineer specialized in web development
-- 🌱 I’m currently learning HTML, CSS, JavaScript and Python
+- 🌱 I'm looking forward to network and connect with other software engineers on this platform.
-- 💞️ I’m looking to collaborate on Python projects and web projects in general
+- 💞️ I’m looking to collaborate on web projects and producing content.
 - 📫 How to reach me via my email... onwukaezinneanne@gmail.com

 <!---